danjeldurmo/botsolana/README.md

-# botsolana

-Solana Trading Bot for Raydium Liquidity Pool V4
+# Solana Trading Bot for Raydium Liquidity Pool V4

 We have developed a Python script that detects newly issued pairs in the Raydium Liquidity Pool V4 (Solana) and performs automated token trading based on user-defined conditions.
 Here's how it works:

 Detection of new pairs as they are listed.